alessandrobologna/agentcore-mcp-proxy/README.md

 make deploy
 ```
 The Makefile handles Docker builds, ECR pushes, and SAM deployment.
 Stack outputs include the AgentCore runtime ARN.
 Run `make smoke-test` to resolve the ARN automatically and execute the smoketest against the deployed stack.

+### Makefile Targets
+- `make build` builds the container image locally using Docker Buildx (default platform `linux/arm64`).
+- `make push` ensures the ECR repository exists, logs in, and pushes the tagged image along with a digest tag.
+- `make deploy` builds, pushes, and deploys the SAM stack in one step using `sam deploy`.
+Region derives from `AWS_REGION` or your AWS CLI configuration.
+- `make outputs` prints CloudFormation stack outputs, including the AgentCore runtime ARN once deployed.
+- `make smoke-test` resolves the runtime ARN from stack outputs and runs the smoketest via `uv run` using the local CLI module.
+- `make clean` removes local Docker images created by the build step.

+Environment prerequisites:
+- Set `AWS_REGION` or configure a default region.
+The Makefile stops if no region is available.
+- Ensure Docker and the AWS CLI are installed, along with SAM CLI (`sam`).
+- Authenticate with AWS so `aws sts get-caller-identity` succeeds.

+These commands incur AWS usage.
+Example output is illustrative.
+Actual costs depend on traffic patterns and configuration.

 ## Development Notes
 - Update `pyproject.toml` or `server/requirements.txt` when adding dependencies, then run `uv lock`